namjunemy/TIL/Python/python_jupyter_notebook_on_aws_ec2.md

     ```

-    ​```shell
+    shell
     # Notebook config

     c.NotebookApp.certfile = u'/home/ubuntu/certs/mycert.pem'

     #location of your certificate file

     c.NotebookApp.ip = '*'

     #so that the ipython notebook does not opens up a browser by default

     c.NotebookApp.open_browser = False

     #edit this with the SHA hash that you generated after typing in Step 9

     c.NotebookApp.password = 'sha1:262....your hash here.........65f'

     # This is the port we opened in Step 3.

     c.NotebookApp.port = 8888
-    ​```

 ## Jupyter Notebook 접속